-It was during our January ascent of Tent Mountain that I first ‘noticed’ the North Ridge of Ptolemy (NROP because I’m lazy and in reality it’s the NW Ridge…).
+It was during our January ascent of Tent Mountain that I first ‘noticed’ the Northwest Ridge of Ptolemy (NROP).
 I remember mentioning to Jeff and Brad that it looked like it had the potential to be an interesting traverse.
 Brad, being the guru of Crowsnest Pass hiking knowledge that he his, subsequently informed me that he and his dad had ascended the ridge several years before, but hadn’t ventured further than the two most northerly prominences.
 He did remark however, that they came away impressed by a peak they happened to see further to the south.
-Later, during one of his many trips up to Gargantua and the Ptolemy Plateau, Brad scouted the rest of the ridge from both the east and the south – and saw an even larger peak immediately to the north of Mount Ptolemy.
+Later, during one of his many trips up to Gargantua and the Ptolemy Plateau, Brad scouted the rest of the ridge from both the east and the south – and saw an even larger peak immediately to the northwest of Mount Ptolemy.
 I also remembered seeing these peaks from both Sentry Mountain and from the west side of Andy Good, so I began to scour online for a trip report as well as study maps and photos.
 I never did find a trip report which made this trip even more interesting to plan.

 The end result was an awesome mid-week excursion that included 3 peaks – all of which offered immersive views of the Flathead Range and the Ptolemy Plateau.
 Peak 3, the one immediately to the north of Mount Ptolemy, was the most impressive and according to my topo map, is roughly equivalent in elevation to nearby Chinook Peak (the last topo lines stop at 2560m, however, my GPS recorded the height of Peak 3 as 2622m and Bivouac lists the height of Chinook at 2606m).
 Even though Mount Ptolemy (2812m) justifiably draws all of the attention, both Brad and I were surprised that none of the peaks were named, in particular Peaks 1 and 3.
 On top of this, I will add that the ridge walk itself was amazing, with just enough exposure at times to get the heart pumping.
 NROP will definitely go down in my mind as a superb traverse.